-Data Collection/Validation - Data collection of real property involves maintaining data characteristics of the property in PACS (Property Appraisal & Collections System).
-The information contained in PACS includes site characteristics, such as acreage amount or commercial square footage, and improvement data, such as square foot of living area, year built, quality of construction, and condition.
+Data Collection/Validation - Data collection of real property involves maintaining data characteristics of the property in PACS.
+Some examples of the information contained includes site characteristics, such as acreage or square footage amounts, and improvement data, such as square foot of living area, year built, quality of construction, and condition.
 Field appraisers use appraisal manuals that establish uniform procedures for the correct listing of real property.
 All properties are coded according to these manuals and the approaches to value are structured and calibrated based on this coding system.
-The field appraisers use these manuals during their initial training and as a guide in the field inspection of properties.
-Data collection for personal property involves maintaining information in PACS.
+Appraisers use these manuals during their initial training and as a guide in the field inspection of properties.

 The type of information contained in PACS for business personal property include business inventory, furniture and fixtures, machinery and equipment, location and historical cost, if known.
-The field appraisers conducting on-site inspections use a personal property manual during their initial training and as a guide to correctly list all personal property that is taxable.
+Appraisers conducting on-site inspections use a personal property manual during their initial training and as a guide to correctly list all personal property that is taxable.

-Sources of Data - Sources of data are collected through the construction field efforts, reappraisal, informal appraisal reviews, ARB hearings, sales processing, newspapers and publications, property owner correspondence and inquiries received via the District's website.
-A principal source of data comes from building permits received from taxing jurisdictions that require property owners to take out a building permit for construction.
+Sources of Data - Sources of data are collected through the construction field efforts, reappraisal, informal appraisal reviews, ARB hearings, sales processing, mechanic liens, newspapers and publications, property owner correspondence and inquiries received via the District's website.
+The principal source of data comes from building permits received from taxing jurisdictions that require property owners to obtain a building permit for construction and/or repairs.
 Where available, permits are received electronically and loaded in PACS.
-Otherwise, paper permits are received and matched manually with the property's primary identification number by the appraisal support staff and then updated into PACS.
+Otherwise, paper permits are received and matched manually with the property's primary identification number by support services staff and then updated in

+PACS.

 Data review of entire residential neighborhoods is generally a good source for data collection.
 Residential appraisers drive assigned neighborhoods to review the accuracy of the data and identify properties that need to be updated during the permit and reappraisal effort.
 During sales processing, property characteristics are also verified.
-Residential and commercial sales validation efforts involve office review and verification and when needed on-site inspections by field appraisers to verify the accuracy of the property characteristics.
-Sale surveys are also mailed out to grantors or grantees on all undisclosed residential and commercial sales.
+Residential and commercial sales validation efforts involve office review and verification; and when needed, on-site inspections by field appraisers to verify property characteristics.
+Sale surveys are also mailed to grantors or grantees on all undisclosed residential and commercial sales.

 Property owners are one of the best sources for identifying incorrect data that generates a field check.
 Frequently, the property owner provides sufficient data to allow correction of records without having to send an appraiser on-site.
-With the District posting information on the internet, property owners have the opportunity to notify the District of data inconsistencies.
-For the property owner without access to the internet, letters are often submitted notifying the CCAD of inaccurate data.
-Data inconsistencies may be addressed by a data collector assignment or by an appraiser on-site visit.
+With the District posting information to its website, property owners have the opportunity to notify CCAD of data inconsistencies.
+For the property owner without access to the internet, letters are often submitted notifying of inaccurate data.
+Inconsistencies are addressed with an on-site visit by a data collector or appraiser.